MotusWTS/motusServer/inst/doc/status_api.md

-     - 'rerunReceiver': rerun the tag finder on existing data files Top-level jobs generate sub jobs; e.g. `uploadFiles` will typically generate one or more tag finder jobs of types `LtFindtags` or `SGfindtags`, a data summary job of type `plotData`, and a data merging job of tyep `exportData`.
+     - 'rerunReceiver': rerun the tag finder on existing data files Top-level jobs generate sub jobs; e.g. `uploadFiles` will typically generate one or more tag finder jobs of types `LtFindtags` or `SGfindtags`, a data summary job of type `plotData`, and a data merging job of type `exportData`.

      Only jobs to which the  user has permission are returned.